 Happy New Year!
 There have been a flurry of wonderfully romantic engagement stories over Christmas and I just loved hearing them all.
-Now you’re engaged so you need to think about where to start, how to plan your wedding and of course, if you need a Wedding Planner!
-What struck me most about newly engaged couples, is that they weren’t sure what they should do next or where to start.
+Now you’re engaged so you need to think about where to start, how to plan your wedding and of course, if you need a Wedding Organiser.
+What strikes me most about newly engaged couples, is that they don’t know what they should do next or where to start.
 They are immediately hit with so many questions from happy friends and family – What venue?
 What date?
 What Year?
 Are Children invited?!….
-They are just as excited as you are!
+They are just as excited as you are.

 Once you have had a chance to enjoy the moment and celebrate, here are a few steps to help you get started with the Wedding Planning.

 Your Guest Numbers & Budget (sorry to mention the word!).
 To plan your wedding, the first thing I would recommend is that you start making a list of who you would like to invite.
 This isn’t the easiest of tasks but will immediately allow you to think about your budget and venue.
 Once you have this you can start thinking about the budget and start having this discussion with your partner, parents or whoever will be involved.

 Step 2: The Dream Phase

 Enter the Dream Phase!
 Talk about what your priorities are.
 For example, what is most important to you both on the day… Is it the food and wine, is it keeping budget to a minimum, is it doing something very different, will it be a civil/humanist ceremony or a church wedding… etc?
 This will help you figure out what type of wedding you want and will help you with the next step.

 If you are struggling with this step it may be worthwhile having a consultation with a Wedding Planner to help and put together a sketch and ideas for your day.
 Click here to find out more about what a Consultation involves.